How are Car Transport Costs Calculated?

 When considering the overall price, keep in mind, you might have to pay for this cargo to be transported too.
 It might not be much but you should definitely consider it in the overall price.

 When you have to ship a car, distance is most likely one of the main factors in determining the price.
 Where will your car be picked up, and where will it be delivered?

 Can a large, multi-car carrier drive it across land, or will it have to be put on a train.

 While distance is often a hassle when it comes to vehicle transport, it’s also one of the reasons why so many people choose to ship their cars in the first place.

 New cars and antique/expensive cars lose their value as more kilometres are put on the vehicle, but when you ship the car, you don’t have to worry about your odometer creeping up on the actual car you’re transporting.

-Keep in mind, too, that fuel costs factor into this equation.
+Keep in mind, too, that fuel cost and surcharges factor into this equation.

 If fuel is on cheaper side, then you might get a more attractive rate for transporting your vehicle.

 Some car carrier companies have large established contracts with the vehicle manufacturers to transport vehicles from manufacturing facilities and wharfs to the dealer networks.

 It means that they are a likely to have limited capacity on certain lanes.
 For example, vehicle transport from Melbourne and Adelaide has traditionally been more expensive because many of the larger carriers are under contract to Ford, Toyota and Holden.